plone/plone.restapi/docs/source/endpoints/navroot.md

 :language: http
 ```

-And also for contents inside the language root folders:
+And also for content inside the language root folders:

 ```{eval-rst}
 .. http:example:: curl httpie python-requests